manoj-ayyappan/csc510_SE_Project_layons/README.md

 ## Pre-requisites

-1. Installation of VS Code
+1. Installation of VS Code: <br>
-    Go to [VS Code](https://code.visualstudio.com/download) and then download the latest version of it.
+Go to [VS Code](https://code.visualstudio.com/download) and then download the latest version of it. <br>
 Open installation file (.exe) and then follow all the instructions to install the IDE.
-2. Install Node.js and Angular
+2. Install Node.js and Angular: <br>
-    Go to [Node.js](https://nodejs.org/en/download) and then download the latest version as per your system configuration.
+    Go to [Node.js](https://nodejs.org/en/download) and then download the latest version as per your system configuration. <br>
     Go to [Angular](https://angular.io/guide/setup-local) and then download the latest version of it.
     Follow the instructions given on those websites to successfully install the required server and framework.